Rebilly/rebilly-recomponents/README.md

 ## Contribute guide

-This package is following the [Semantic Versioning](http://semver.org/) specification and using full power of [Semantic Release](https://semantic-release.gitbook.io/semantic-release/) tool.
-To make it work we should keep our commit consistent.
+This package is following the [Semantic Versioning](http://semver.org/) specification and using the [Semantic Release](https://semantic-release.gitbook.io/semantic-release/) tool.
+To make it work, we should keep our commit messages consistent.
 It's possible to create any commit type but only types below can trigger npm publish:

 | Commit                                                                                | Version |
 | ------------------------------------------------------------------------------------- |--------:|